aiven/aiven-operator/docs/docs/resources/kafka/connect.md

   -f kafka-connector-connect.yaml
 ```

 It will take some time for all the services to be up and running.
-You can check all of them with the command below.
-The deployment is finished when all services have the state `RUNNING`:
+You can check their status with the following command:

 ```shell
 kubectl get \